 Page Load Speed

-Other Factors: Website user friendliness, mobile friendliness, aesthetics
+Other factors include website user friendliness, mobile friendliness, and overall aesthetics.

 These issues generally cannot be corrected unless the website is redesigned.
 Redesigning an outdated website can help boost search engine ranking capability while also improving sales conversion rates.
 The client generally recoups their expense through a more productive website.